itrascastro/rgardler.github.io/_posts/2015-07-19-dev_experiments_with_docker.md

 ---
 layout: post
 title: Experiments With Development Using Docker
-tags: [devops, devtest, containers, docker]
+tags: [devops, devtest, container, docker]
 ---

 I've been working with Docker for quite some time at Microsoft.
 A